-This fund invests in private domestic and international real estate investments through co-investments, limited partnerships or similar investment vehicles.
-The benchmark is inflation, as measured by the percentage change in the twelve-month average CPI-Canada All Items Index, plus 4%.
+This entity invests in private domestic and international real estate investments through co-investments, limited partnerships or similar investment vehicles.
+Its benchmark is a 4% real rate of return.

-Vestcor Investments Private Real Estate 2, L. P.
+Vestcor Investments Private Real Estate 2.
+L. P.

-This fund invests in private domestic and international real estate investments through co-investments, limited partnerships or similar investment vehicles.
-The benchmark is inflation, as measured by the percentage change in the twelve-month average CPI-Canada All Items Index, plus 4%.
+This entity invests in private domestic and international real estate investments through co-investments, limited partnerships or similar investment vehicles.
+Its benchmark is a 4% real rate of return.